maurcabezas/PyFoldSyn/README.md

     ```

     ### Example
-    A folder source, as example is provided in the path /test/source
+    A folder source is provided in the path /test/source
     ```bash
     python PyFoldSyn.py tests/source/ replica/ 10 log.txt
     ```